piggychao/GroupTesting_Bayesianspatiotemporal/README.md

-# GroupTesting_Bayesianspatiotemporal
+# Overview
-R scriptss for "Bayesian spatio-temporal regression models for group testing data"
+This repository contains the R scripts for the simulation study associated with the paper, "Bayesian spatio-temporal regression models for group testing data" by Zhao et al.